-Even if you've never been to the sprawling stand on Coney Island, you still know about Nathan's Famous hot dogs—whether from the grocery store or the company's restaurants, or from watching people willingly stuff their faces full of them every year on national television.
+Even if you've never been to the sprawling stand on Coney Island, you likely still know about Nathan's Famous hot dogs—whether from the grocery store or the company's restaurants, or from watching people willingly stuff their faces full of them every year on national television.
 The company is a bona fide empire these days, but success didn't come easily.
 Here are a few facts about the company's rise from single stand to iconic brand.

 In 1912, Nathan Handwerker immigrated from Poland to the U.S. and took a job in the kitchen at Feltman's restaurant on Coney Island.
 Convinced he could serve up a better hot dog than the ones Feltman's made, Handwerker took out a $300 loan and set up a stand serving five-cent dogs—half the price of Feltman's.

-To make his hot dogs stand out from the competition, Nathan seasoned them using a secret blend of spices handed down from his wife Ida's grandmother.
+To make his hot dogs stand out from the competition, Handwerker seasoned them using a secret blend of spices handed down from his wife Ida's grandmother.
 The result: great success.
 By 1920, when the subway was extended out to Coney Island, Nathan's Famous was selling 75,000 hot dogs each weekend.

 To convince customers his hot dogs weren't a health hazard, Handwerker handed out flyers offering free samples to hospital workers, who showed up wearing their protective smocks.
-Because if doctors are eating there it must be safe, right?
+Because if doctors are eating there, it must be safe, right?

 When Nathan's Famous was hopping, cars would often be double- and triple-parked along Surf Avenue.
 But nobody ever got a ticket because Nathan had local policemen on the dole.
-According to the documentary Famous Nathan (filmed by Nathan's grandson, Lloyd), Handwerker paid officers $2 a day to give people a break, but to step in if things got rowdy.
+According to the documentary Famous Nathan (filmed by Nathan's grandson, Lloyd), Handwerker paid officers $2 a day to give people a break, and to only step in if things got rowdy.

 Nathan's original stand grew and grew, until it took up almost the entire block.
 But it wasn't until his son, Murray, took over the business in 1968 that Nathan's Famous began to extend the brand.
 A shrewd businessman, Murray established a chain of restaurants along with the packaged hot dog business.
 Today, there are more than 300 Nathan's Famous restaurants, and the hot dogs appear in supermarkets in all 50 states.